 By enrolling in the MBA in Supply Chain Management program, you will come to understand both the familiarity of domestic suppliers and sophistication of sourcing products and services internationally.
 Graduates will be able to hit the ground running, capable of making immediate contributions to the management and decision making processes as they relate to your organization's supply chain activities.

-- MBA core courses offered alternating weekends or during the day on the main campus, alternating weekends at the SEC locations, evenings in Miramar and on the main campus, and online.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at the other campuses, evenings in Miramar, and online.
 The Supply Chain Management courses are currently offered alternating weekends at our main campus.
 The Supply Chain Management courses will be offered exclusively in the evenings at our main campus and online starting January 2014.

 - The Supply Chain Management concentration courses are offered once a year in sequence, one course per term starting in the winter.